pagkly/Zed/Investopedia3/Vertical Merger Definition.md

 ## Vertical Merger vs. Vertical Integration

-Although the terms vertical merger and [vertical integration](https://www.investopedia.com/terms/v/verticalintegration.asp) are often used interchangeably, they are not exactly the same.
-Vertical integration—the expansion of operations into other stages of the [supply chain](https://www.investopedia.com/articles/personal-finance/021015/job-description-and-salary-supply-chain-management.asp) process—can occur without merging two businesses.
+Although the terms vertical merger and [[vertical integration]](https://www.investopedia.com/terms/v/verticalintegration.asp) are often used interchangeably, they are not exactly the same.
+Vertical integration—the expansion of operations into other stages of the [[supply chain]](https://www.investopedia.com/articles/personal-finance/021015/job-description-and-salary-supply-chain-management.asp) process—can occur without merging two businesses.
 For example, with vertical integration, a ladder manufacturing company could decide to produce its own aluminum for the end product instead of purchasing it from suppliers.
 A vertical merger, on the other hand, would result in the manufacturing company and the supplier merging.

-The opposite of a vertical merger is a [horizontal merger](https://www.investopedia.com/terms/h/horizontalmerger.asp), which involves the merger of two competing companies that produce at the same stage in the supply chain process.
+The opposite of a vertical merger is a [[horizontal merger]](https://www.investopedia.com/terms/h/horizontalmerger.asp), which involves the merger of two competing companies that produce at the same stage in the supply chain process.

 ## The Vertical Merger Controversy

 Vertical mergers are not without controversy.
 [Anti-trust violations](https://www.investopedia.com/ask/answers/09/antitrust-law.asp) are often cited when vertical mergers are planned or occur because of the probability of reduced market competition.
 Vertical mergers could be used to block competitors from accessing raw materials or completing certain stages within the supply chain.

 Consider the earlier example of the car manufacturer purchasing a tire manufacturer.
 Suppose this same car manufacturer purchased most of the tire manufacturers in the industry.
 It then could control the supply to the market as well as the price, thus destroying fair, or ["perfect" competition](https://www.investopedia.com/ask/answers/040915/what-difference-between-monopolistic-market-and-perfect-competition.asp).
-Moreover, some economists believe that vertical mergers can promote collusion among [upstream firms](https://www.investopedia.com/terms/u/upstream.asp), which are companies involved in the early stages of production.
+Moreover, some economists believe that vertical mergers can promote collusion among [[upstream firms]](https://www.investopedia.com/terms/u/upstream.asp), which are companies involved in the early stages of production.

 ## Real World Example of a Vertical Merger

 A notable vertical merger was the 1996 merger of Time Warner Inc., a major cable company, and the Turner Corporation, a major media company responsible for CNN, TNT, Cartoon Network, and TBS channels.
-In 2018, [a merger between Time Warner and AT&T](https://www.investopedia.com/investing/att-and-time-warner-merger-case-what-you-need-know/) ([T: NYSE](https://www.investopedia.com/markets/quote?tvwidgetsymbol=T)) was finalized but not without intense scrutiny.
+In 2018, [[a merger between Time Warner and AT&T]](https://www.investopedia.com/investing/att-and-time-warner-merger-case-what-you-need-know/) ([T: NYSE](https://www.investopedia.com/markets/quote?tvwidgetsymbol=T)) was finalized but not without intense scrutiny.

-As of February 2019, as reported by the [Associated Press](https://www.apnews.com/42c976ea3fd24d3588522a8d5c1d5336), the "federal appeals court cleared AT&T’s takeover of Time Warner, rejecting the Trump administration’s claims that the $81 billion deal will harm consumers and reduce competition in the TV industry."
+As of February 2019, as reported by the [[Associated Press]](https://www.apnews.com/42c976ea3fd24d3588522a8d5c1d5336), the "federal appeals court cleared AT&T’s takeover of Time Warner, rejecting the Trump administration’s claims that the $81 billion deal will harm consumers and reduce competition in the TV industry."

-According to the acquisition's financial details outlined on [AT&T's website](https://about.att.com/story/att_completes_acquisition_of_time_warner_inc.html), the combined entity will realize increased financial synergies of $2.5 billion.
+According to the acquisition's financial details outlined on [[AT&T's website]](https://about.att.com/story/att_completes_acquisition_of_time_warner_inc.html), the combined entity will realize increased financial synergies of $2.5 billion.
 Cost synergies of $1.5 billion and revenue synergies of $1 billion are expected by the end of three years following the close of the deal.